melodymassis/MelodyLamphear/Ride-share Analysis/README.md

 **Observed Trends**
 * Urban areas have a higher concentration of drivers and fare counts, making up 63% of total revenue.
 * However, 30% of all fares come from suburban areas, where only 19% of all drivers are located.
-* Most common fare prices hover around 22 and 28 dollars in Urban areas, and between 28 and 33 dollars in sububan areas.
+* Most common fare prices hover around 22 and 28 dollars in Urban areas, and between 28 and 33 dollars in suburban areas.

 ```python